Visiting Sudzha, Russian Kursk border town held by Ukraine – DW – 08/22/2024

 "I live alone.
 My daughter lives far away.
 I had no way of getting out.
 I was looking after an elderly friend, she was sick — I couldn't just leave her.
 She died yesterday and we buried her today," Nina said.

-Another woman said that the previous day, while she was sheltering in the cellar, her home had been destroyed, most likely by artillery fire from one side or the other.
+Another woman said that the previous day, while she was sheltering in the cellar, her home had been destroyed, most likely by artillery fire.

 Oleg, a middle-aged man who said he is not from Sudzha but that he had come to the town with work on the day fighting erupted, soon found himself trapped.